 Vijay Singh shot 63 in the second round of the 2003 US Open at Olympia Fields near Chicago.
 Jim Furyk went on to win that week with a then-record 72-hole total, partially because the course played soft throughout the week and gave players a chance to score.

-Justin Thomas is the most recent player to shoot 63 in the US Open, and his 63 in the third round of the 2017 US Open at Erin Hills in Wisconsin also gave him Miller's record for the lowest single-round score against par in the national championship.
+Justin Thomas shot 63 in the third round of the 2017 US Open at Erin Hills in Wisconsin, which also gave him Miller's record for the lowest single-round score against par in the national championship.
 Thomas made an eagle on the 650-yard closing par 5 on the par-72 Erin Hills layout to secure 63.
 However, he didn't win the championship on Sunday, as Brooks Koepka won on a record 16-under total.

 A year later, Tommy Fleetwood shot 7-under 63 early in the final round of the 2018 US Open at Shinnecock Hills, smashing the best round ever shot on the venerable Southampton venue.
 His round marked the sixth time a 63 has been shot in the US Open but just the second time it was shot in the final round.